Safeguarding Children and Young People (Under 18) Policy

 This policy applies to all individuals employed by or representing In2scienceUK, including managers, paid staff and trustees, hereafter collectively referred to as ‘staff’; placement hosts, mentors, supporters, partners, contracted service providers and other volunteers or anyone working on behalf of In2scienceUK, hereafter collectively referred to as ‘volunteers’.

 In2scienceUK staff and volunteers are expected to read this policy and understand the standards expected of them with regards to safeguarding.
+This policy covers the safeguarding of all children and young people engaged in our activities across England, Wales and Scotland.

 This policy will be reviewed annually to ensure it is up to date with the relevant legislation and best practice.